winitzki/scall/tutorial/programming_dhall.md

 Let us now implement (in Dhall) an interpreter for this toy language.

-Note that the Haskell code for the interpreter is recursive; in Dhall, we replace recursive code by non-recursive code  that uses Church-encoded data.
+Note that the Haskell code for the interpreter is recursive; but in Dhall, we use Church encoding and replace recursive code by code that works with higher-order functions.
-In the Church encoding, recursion is replaced by applications of the higher-order functions.
 The Dhall code for the interpreter will be non-recursive and will just apply a value of type `LExp t` to suitable arguments.

 The first of those arguments is the type constructor parameter `r : Type → Type`.